 In June 2016, our second event featured an expanded vendor hall and over 1300 attendees.
 The festivities kicked off with a Thursday night trunk show by Romi Hill, where she talked about the design process and showed off the stunning patterns from her new book New Lace Knitting: Designs For Wide Open Spaces.
 Romi also taught a weekend of classes.
 There were limited edition canvas logo bags for sale, a great selection of raffle prizes, and on-site food at the concession stand.
 Knitted, crocheted, and woven pieces made by local fiber artists were featured in our Talent Display.

+Our 2017 festival brought headlining teachers JC Briar and Lucy Neatby.
 We hope this event will continue to grow and thrive for years to come.
-We’ve got some great things in store for 2017.
+We’ve got some great things in store for 2018.
 Stay tuned!